-(6) The SHCC requires that the Data Council make any changes to the Annual Reports filed by hospitals necessary to capture the data used by Medicare Administrative Contractors to determine presumptive compliance with the inpatient rehabilitation facility compliance threshold requirement, also known as the "60% Rule", including the diagnosis, comorbidities and impairment for each patient.
-The SHCC requires that the Data Council make any changes to the Annual Reports filed by nursing homes to include comparable patient origin level data to allow for comparison between hospital and nursing home providers.
-The data supplied should allow for an analysis of current utilization in such a manner as to reflect all inpatient rehabilitative services being offered, regardless of location or facility type, and should therefore be collected from both hospitals and nursing homes.
+(6) The SHCC requires that the Data Council maintain any changes made to the Annual Reports filed by hospitals necessary to capture the data used by Medicare Administrative Contractors to determine presumptive compliance with the inpatient rehabilitation facility compliance threshold requirement, also known as the "60% Rule", including the diagnosis, comorbidities and impairment for each patient.
+The SHCC requires that the Data Council maintain any changes made to the Annual Reports filed by nursing homes to include comparable patient origin level data to allow for comparison between hospital and nursing home providers.
+The data supplied should continue to allow for an analysis of current utilization in such a manner as to reflect all inpatient rehabilitative services being offered, regardless of location or facility type, and should therefore be collected from both hospitals and nursing homes.
 The data collected should not only provide information related to occupancy rate but should also provide information related to the acuity of patients treated at each facility and should, as closely as possible, collect data that is similar in both type and format to allow for as accurate a comparison as possible, while representing as many patients receiving inpatient rehabilitation services as possible.
+The data collected by SHPDA shall allow for the Agency to produce an analysis of patients served in a manner consistent with the formulas and rules used by CMS to determine compliance with the "60% Rule", with the noted exception of the collection of data related to a patient's BMI (Body Mass Index), which has not been and will continue to not be collected by SHPDA.
+Further, this data should allow SHPDA to confirm the contention of an applicant for additional beds under section (5) above that they meet each of the individual conditions required to allow for the grant of additional beds under that section.

 (a) Any IRF or acute care hospital that does not substantially comply with any data request made on behalf of SHPDA related to this section shall not be allowed to apply for additional beds under the provisions set forth in paragraph (5) above.
 Any such application shall be deemed to be inconsistent with this Plan.

-Furthermore, any nursing home that does not substantially comply with any data request on behalf of SHPDA related to this section shall not be allowed to oppose any application filed on behalf of an IRF or an acute care hospital for additional beds under the provisions set forth in paragraph (5) above.
-Such barriers to an application for a Certificate of Need, or inability to intervene or oppose an application for a Certificate of Need, shall be applied in a manner consistent with the provisions set forth in Ala.
-Admin r.
-410-1-3-.11.
+(b) Any IRF, acute care hospital or nursing home that does not substantially comply with any data request on behalf of SHPDA related to this section shall not be allowed to oppose any application filed on behalf of an IRF or an acute care hospital for additional beds under the provisions set forth in paragraph (5) above.

+(c) Such barriers to an application for a Certificate of Need, or inability to intervene or oppose an application for a Certificate of Need, shall be applied in a manner consistent with the provisions set forth in Ala.
+Admin Code r.
+410-1-3-.
+11.